General Registration Policies

 Credit Hours

 Each course carries one unit of credit unless otherwise noted in the course description.
 One unit is equivalent to 4 quarter hours or 2 2/3 semester hours.
-Students transferring either semester hours or quarter hours to SPS should speak with the SPS Registrar about how credits are converted to units.
+Students transferring either semester hours or quarter hours to SPS should contact the SPS Registrar about conversion of credits to units.

 Course Numbering